zachborboa/util/extensions/README.md

 Provides quick access to pin and unpin your tabs.

+### Smart Referrer

+Send referrers only from the same origin.

 ### Weather Homepage

 Give the weather search page a clean look.